auth0/Auth0.Android/README.md

 #### Bot Protection
-If you are using the [Bot Protection](https://auth0.com/docs/anomaly-detection/bot-protection) feature and performing database login/sign up via the Authentication API, you need to handle the `AuthenticationException#isVerificationRequired()` error.
+If you are using the [Bot Protection](https://auth0.com/docs/anomaly-detection/bot-protection) feature and performing database login/signup via the Authentication API, you need to handle the `AuthenticationException#isVerificationRequired()` error.
 It indicates that the request was flagged as suspicious and an additional verification step is necessary to log the user in.
 That verification step is web-based, so you need to use Universal Login to complete it.

 ```java
 final String email = "info@auth0.com";